-.10 Safe Sport Chair/Coordinator
+.10 Safe Sport Chair

+.11 Operational Risk Coordinator

+.12 Technical Planning Chair

+.13 Officials Chair

-.11 At-Large Athlete Board Members [as needed]
+.14 At-Large Athlete Board Members [as needed]

-5.2 AT-LARGE BOARD MEMBERS - The House of Delegates may specify [insert a number] At-Large positions.
+5.2 AT-LARGE BOARD MEMBERS - The House of Delegates may specify six (6) At-Large positions.
 Any reduction in the number of At-Large Board Members shall not take effect until the terms of office of the incumbents expire or become vacant.
-[Specify when and how at-large Board members are selected.]
-Additionally, a sufficient number of athlete members shall be elected or appointed [select one] as At-Large Board Members such that athletes constitute at least twenty percent (20%) of the voting membership of the Board of Directors at any given time (taking into account the Athlete Representatives).
+Additionally, a sufficient number of athlete members shall be elected as At-Large Board Members such that athletes constitute at least twenty percent (20%) of the voting membership of the Board of Directors at any given time (taking into account the Athlete Representatives).
 The Athlete At-Large Board Members shall meet the same requirements and be elected at the same time and place as the Athlete Representatives set forth in Section 6.2.1.
 All At-Large Board Members shall hold office from the date of their election or appointment through the conclusion of the second annual meeting of the House of Delegates following such election or appointment, or until their successors are elected or appointed.

-5.3 EX-OFFICIO MEMBERS - - The following persons shall be ex-officio members of the Board of Directors [list members]:
+5.3 EX-OFFICIO MEMBERS - - The following persons shall be ex-officio members of the Board of Directors:

+.1 The Immediate Past General Chair of WISI, if an Individual Member in good standing;

+.2 Members of the USA Swimming Board of Directors who are Individual Members in good standing; and

+.3 USA Swimming Committee Chairs who are Individual Members in good standing.

+.4 Records Coordinator

+.5 Rules Chair

+.6 Diversity Coordinator

+.7 Meet Sanction Coordinator

+.8 Athlete Coordinator

 5.4 LIMITATIONS -

-.1 No more than [insert a number] Members of any Group Member shall serve on the Board of Directors at any time.
+.1 No more than three (3) Members of any Group Member shall serve on the Board of Directors at any time.
 This limitation shall be applied separately as to Athlete Members and Non-Athlete Members.

-.2 No employee of XXSI may serve as a voting member of the Board of Directors.
+.2 No employee of WISI may serve as a voting member of the Board of Directors.

 5.5 VOICE AND VOTING RIGHTS OF BOARD MEMBERS - The voice and voting rights of Board Members and individuals shall be as follows: